 We would like to thank vpsFree for kindly providing free hosting for some of the TDE services, most notably our self-hosted TDE Gitea Workspace and TDE Weblate Translation Workspace.

 We would like to thank all the people who have contributed to improve translations for many languages (see here for a detailed list of names).
 We are looking forward for further contributions in future.

 The TDE development team is small but friendly.
 If you wish to participate in the TDE development process, please visit the Get involved page for additional information.

-Feedback from our users is an integral part of a large, user-experience oriented project such TDE.
-Whether you want to report a bug, suggest an improvement, or simply let us know your opinion of TDE, please feel free to contact us.
-Two good places to start communication are the project's mailing lists and bug tracker.
+Feedback from our users is also an integral part of a large, user-experience oriented project such as TDE.
+Whether you want to report a bug, suggest an improvement or simply let us know your opinion about TDE, please feel free to contact us.
+Three good places to start communication are the official TGW site (user guide here),the mailing lists and the bug tracker.